sean00002/QBiC-Pred-offline/README.md

 1. First thing to do is to copy `config.ini.example` to a file called `config.ini`.
 We will then fill up all lines in the configuration file.
 2. To fill `PREDDIR`, we need to download all the predictions used by imads.
-These files can be downloaded from the [QBiC download page](http://qbic.genome.duke.edu/downloads).
-Just scroll to "Download our 12-mer prediction tables", download all 10 parts, unzip them in a single directory.
+These files can be downloaded from the [premodel download](https://www.dropbox.com/sh/7f7falcx3jvubbj/AADh_jcsfbWc1jKI34HpCd5aa?dl=1), unzip them in a single directory.
 Then put the path of this directory to `PREDDIR` in `config.ini`.
 3. For `CHRDIR`, we need to prepare directory for the chromosome files which is available in [QBiC download page](http://qbic.genome.duke.edu/downloads) in